video

 First, it was the turn of the smallest goat.

-' Suddenly the troll emerged with a furious roar, demanding 'Who's that trip-trapping over my bridge?'
-The smallest goat was quick and nimble and explained that he was too small to eat with a leap, he crossed the bridge and reached the other side.
+Suddenly, the troll emerged with a furious roar demanding, 'Who's that trip-trapping over my bridge?'
+The smallest goat was quick and nimble and explained that he was too small to eat.

 Next, it was the turn of the middle goat.

-As he approached the bridge, his medium hooves went 'trip trap, trip trap,' a bit louder.
+As he approached the bridge, his medium hooves went trip-trap, trip-trap a bit louder.

-Suddenly the troll emerged with a fearsome growl bellowing, 'Who's that trip-trapping over my bridge?'
-The middle goat explained that he was also too small to eat with a leap, he crossed the bridge and reached the other side.
+Suddenly, the troll emerged with a fearsome growl bellowing, 'Who's that trip-trapping over my bridge?'
+The middle goat explained that he was also too small to eat.

 Finally, it was the turn of the largest goat.

-As he stepped onto the bridge, his hooves pounded the wooden planks creating a thunderous 'trip trap, trip trap,' that echoed throughout the air.
+As he stepped onto the bridge, his hooves pounded the wooden planks, creating a thunderous trip-trap, trip-trap that echoed throughout the air.

 This time, the troll was livid and howled, 'Who's that trip-trapping over my bridge?'
-The largest goat was brave and mighty and would not be deterred, with strength and courage he lowered his powerful horns and charged at the troll.
+(Ms. Broomes gasps) The largest goat was brave and mighty and would not be deterred.

-The troll went tumbling into the river below and disappeared with an enormous splash never to be seen again.
+The troll went tumbling into the river below and disappeared with an enormous splash, never to be seen again.

 Finally, once the troll was defeated, the goats were free to cross the bridge whenever they pleased.

-They grazed happily on the sweet green grass on the other side of the meadow.
+They grazed happily on the sweet, green grass on the other side of the meadow.

 Safe from the troll, they lived happily ever after."
 Wow, that was such great listening.

-What is one thing you remember from the story?
+Hmm, have a think, what is one thing you remember from the story?
 One thing you remember from the story.

-Have a think in your mind and then pause the video here and discuss for a moment.
+You are going to need to talk to someone nearby to you how a think in your mind, and then pause the video here and discuss for a moment.

 Remembering the main events helps us to know the plot.